-Name Bharat Shah General comments As with question 1, there are also far too many food shops, butchers on high streets, i.e. all of them offering the same sort of food off licence and provisions items.
+Name Bharat Shah As with question 1, there are also far too may same sort of food off licence and provisions extend they products to the front of the shop also dangerous for the pedestrians, there is Road NW9.
+With regards to housing, there are rented out and occupied by as many as 10 per have been converted into flats with the smal appearance of the area.
+It basically lower the As with question 1, there are also far too many food shops, butchers on high streets, i.e. all of them offering the same sort of food off licence and provisions items.
 These need to be scaled down as well.
 On top of these shops extend they products to the front of the shop onto pavements.
 One it spoils the outlook of the high street and is also dangerous for the pedestrians, there is no walking space.
 Just look at the shops between 415-457 Kingsbury Road NW9.
 With regards to housing, there are far too many family homes which are basic 3 bedroom homes now rented out and occupied by as many as 10 people.
 One just need to look at waste bins.
 A number of properties have been converted into flats with the small front bedroom as a kitchen.
 This again spoils the outlook and appearance of the area.
 It basically lower the values of the area.
 Are these properties legally converted into flats.
-Fly tipping at the end of the roads, or in the alleys, people leaving their normal rubbish, piece of unwanted furniture etc. We all know that the country has had new wave of people of different part of the world come to UK, A suggestion that a member of council attends school assemblies at once every 3 months and talks about disposing all types of rubbish to the children and who can then pass these information to their parents and when these children grows up they would know exactly how to dispose off the rubbish and not to dump anywhere and make the area look clean.
+Fly tipping at the end of the roads, or in the alleys, people leaving their normal rubbish, piece of unwanted Page 123 furniture etc. We all know that the country has had new wave of people of different part of the world come to UK, A suggestion that a member of council attends school assemblies at once every 3 months and talks about disposing all types of rubbish to the children and who can then pass these information to their parents and when these children grows up they would know exactly how to dispose off the rubbish and not to dump anywhere and make the area look clean.
 Take Singapore for example, They have strict guidelines for disposing rubbish.
 Chewing gum is just one example.
 We are good at putting laws in place but not good at implementing, the laws are all self governing thinking that we all will abide by it.